Genome:

 - Ron Maimon

-- Why Ciro Santilli uses excessive ammounts of links even to things everyone knows what they are
+- Why Ciro Santilli uses excessive amounts of links even to things everyone knows what they are